-If you’ve used backup software you’ll have several copies of your photos and videos on other hard drives.
+If you’ve used backup software you’ll have several copies of your photos and videos where the backup destination was configured.

 How this relates to automatic organization #

-PhotoStructure errs on the side of caution, and copies each unique image into your library if you’ve enabled automatic organization.
+If you’ve enabled automatic organization, PhotoStructure errs on the side of caution, and copies each unique image into your library.

 If exactly the same file is found (i.e., precisely the same stream of bytes on disk), it won’t be copied into your library again.
-All edits to the image, though, will be copied.
+All other variants to the image, though, will be copied.